writethedocs/www/docs/conf/eu/2016/news/code-of-conduct-report.md

 * One of the talks contained a slide that included an inappropriate joke towards a certain user group.
 The speaker was asked to remove the slide from the published deck.

-As we already mentioned, this report is anonymised and published for the sake of maintaining transparency, and to encourage folks our community to report incidents that might disrupt the atmosphere we are passionate about.
+As we already mentioned, this report is anonymized and published for the sake of maintaining transparency, and to encourage folks our community to report incidents that might disrupt the atmosphere we are passionate about.

+## Credits

 We'd like to thank the Django community, who has been pioneering such efforts, for example in the last [DjangoCon Europe](https://2016.djangocon.eu/blog/article/2016-04-11-coc-transparency-report/), their dedication to inclusive, safe spaces in tech communities and events is an inspiration to us, and we hope to see similar efforts in other communities.